zhenzhenclaire/zosconnect-usernamed-codepage/README.md

 }
 ```

 Below is the HEX value of CUST NAME in CICS.
-Note that the actual value in the response is still 'CE5D', which means '垚'.
+Note that the actual value in the response is still '垚' (HEX value of '垚' is 'CE5D').
 ![hex](https://raw.githubusercontent.com/zhenzhenclaire/zosconnect-usernamed-codepage/master/media/HEX.png)
 ## Conclusion